learn-academy-2023-hotel/week-5-assessment/rails-questions.md

 1. What is SQL?

-2. What the PostgreSQL query that would return all the content in a particular table?
+2. What is the PostgreSQL query that would return all the content in a particular table?

 3. What is the command to create a new Rails application with a PostgreSQL database?